alphagov/pay-selfservice/README.md

 - `npm run cypress:test` to run headless
 - `npm run cypress:test-headed` to run headed

+See [About Cypress tests in selfservice](./test/cypress/cypress_testing.md) for more information about running and writing Cypress tests.

 ## Key environment variables

 | Variable                    | required | default value | Description                               |